-In order to show liability, plaintiffs must demonstrate that the substance they were exposed to was dangerous and that they sustained injury because of it.
-This is not an easy burden to carry, and requires an effective legal strategy and convincing documentation to support the plaintiff’s injury claims.
+In order to show liability, victims must demonstrate that the substance they were exposed to was dangerous and that they sustained injury because of it.
+This is not an easy burden to carry, and requires an effective legal strategy and convincing documentation to support the injury claims.

-Wilentz is a pioneering law firm when it comes to toxic tort litigation.
-Our practice dates back to 1977, when we were among the first law firms to file asbestos personal injury cases, and when we acted as co-counsel to the State of New Jersey in bringing the first personal injury case against Big Tobacco, which resulted in the landmark settlement of $7.6 billion for New Jersey’s citizens.
-We also represented the City of Newark and the City of New York in then-novel litigation against the lead paint industry, and co-led some of New Jersey’s largest environmental contamination cases in Pompton Lakes, Maywood and Toms River.
+Wilentz, Goldman & Spitzer, P.A. is a pioneering law firm when it comes to toxic tort litigation.
+Our practice dates back to 1977, when we were among the first law firms to file asbestos personal injury cases, and when we served as co-counsel to the State of New Jersey in bringing the first personal injury case against Big Tobacco, which resulted in the landmark settlement of $7.6 billion for New Jersey’s citizens.
+We also represented the City of Newark and the City of New York in then-novel litigation against the lead paint industry and co-led some of New Jersey’s largest environmental contamination cases in Pompton Lakes, Maywood, and Toms River.
 We were also instrumental in the formation of one of the first specialized state mass tort courts in Middlesex County, New Jersey.

-Our Toxic Exposure team has been consistently recognized as National First Tier by U.S. News & World Report, Best Lawyers – Best Law Firms for Mass Tort Litigation/Class Action Plaintiffs.
-Many of the team’s attorneys are recognized as Super Lawyers, Best Lawyers in America, and by other distinctions and designations.
+Our Toxic Exposure team has been consistently included in the list of National First Tier by Best Lawyers – Best Law Firms for Mass Tort Litigation/Class Action Plaintiffs.
+Many of the team’s attorneys have been selected to the New Jersey Super Lawyers list and the Best Lawyers in America list.

 Types of Injuries

 Chemical exposure can cause a variety of injuries.
 The type of injury sustained is typically dependent on how the individual was exposed to the toxic substance.
-For example, respiratory effects can occur if the individual inhaled the hazardous chemical either as dust, vapor or in steam or smoke.
+For example, respiratory effects can occur if the individual inhaled the hazardous chemical either as dust, vapor, steam, or smoke.
 Kidney and gastrointestinal effects can occur if the individual drank contaminated water or ate food grown in contaminated soil.

 - Teratogenic effects – detrimental effects on the fetus of a mother who was exposed to hazardous chemicals before or during pregnancy.